Nick Allen (infielder): Atlanta Braves

+Houston Astros

+On November 19, 2025, the Braves traded Allen to the Houston Astros in exchange for Mauricio Dubón.

 International career

 Allen competed for a spot on the United States national baseball team in advance of the 2020 Summer Olympics and was subsequently named to the roster of the national team for the Americas Qualifying Event.
 After the national team qualified, he was named to the Olympics roster on July 2.
 Following the Olympic competition, during which the United States won a silver medal, Allen was named Best Defensive Player.
 For the tournament, he batted .286 with three extra-base hits.

-Personal
+Personal life

-Allen is engaged to Savannah Boone, daughter of former professional baseball player Bret Boone.
+Allen is married to Savannah Boone, daughter of former professional baseball player Bret Boone.